kongo2002/ejabberd-mod-mam/README.markdown

 found on the current [master][master] branch of the ejabberd [repository][master] on github.

-> ejabberd-mod-mam is currently to be considered beta
+> ejabberd-mod-mam is a work in progress and currently to be considered beta

 ## Requirements